markcurtis1970/collab/README.md

 `jfr.sh` - runs a JFR for the Cassandra JVM, makes it (hopefully) a little easier than doing it by hand.
 Also invokes it on the fly so no need to bounce the JVM to get those addititonal parameters in there.
 Note: this only works with a Oracle JVM at present.

+`parse.sh` - A simple script to parse covid-19 data from the https://github.com/CSSEGISandData/COVID-19 repo